roubertedgar/workshoptw/README.md

 # Defining layers of our project with MVVM

-We are making a lot of things on the view, making our activities break the single responsibility.
-So, to avoid that principle breaks, we decide to use MVVM architecture.
+We was making a lot of things on the view, making our activities break the single responsibility principle.
+So, to avoid this principle breaks, we decide to use MVVM architecture.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTcyODY4MTc3NiwyODA3ODg4MzldfQ==
+eyJoaXN0b3J5IjpbMTQ3ODIwOTczMCwyODA3ODg4MzldfQ==
 -->